daleclai/myGames/README.md

 - **HTML** - Four HTML pages.
 Use hyperlinks to move between them.
 One for the main page with search.
 Another the randomizer.
 Another to view other users.
 Lastly, one to create/login and see your account.
 - **CSS** - Style each page that can be used on different sceens.
 Uses good styling to look like a game app.
-- **React** - Provides login, use points, and save taps as points.
+- **React** - Provides login, write reviews, and randomize API games.
-- **Service** - Used for backend such as login accounts, make taps/points functional, rank accourding to points, and adding/subracting points.
+- **Service** - Used for backend such as login accounts, search games, save games, randomize list to see games, and area to write reviews.
-- **DB/Login** - Store usernames, points, rankings, and 'skin' images.
-Accounts saved so people can save their points.
+- **DB/Login** - Store usernames, games, and reviews.
+Accounts saved so people can save their games and view them later.
-- **WebSocket** - Every tap is saved and automatically applies to ranking for other users to see.
+- **WebSocket** - every game and review is saved, a popup will show up when someone writes a review.